-When an event occurs, it is discarded if it cannot be demonstrated that the event occurred on site which could be viewable within the graphs at all three (3) locations.
+When an event occurs it is discarded if it cannot be demonstrated that the event occurred on site which could be viewable within the graphs at all three (3) locations.
 An event which is detected at each three (3) locations can be reasonably assumed to have occurred on site and is then investigated further.

-Three (3) noise events were identified during this monitoring period for further investigation.
-One (1) event was associated with ADE field calibration and so was dismissed from the analysis.
-Two (2) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+Fifty-Three (52) noise events were identified during this monitoring period for further investigation.
+Sixteen (16) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+Seventeen (17) events did not correlate with any construction activities and are therefore assumed to be an unknown off-site source as they are not consistent with RTN.
 They are not judged to be noise events occurring on site, or within the boundary of the project.
 These events were dismissed from the analysis.